lancereinsmith/covid_dashboard/README.md

 #### Deploying your dashboard

-If you would like others to be able to see your dashboard, why not deploy it to Heroku on a free tier?
+If you would like others to be able to see your dashboard, deploy it to Heroku on a free tier!
 The following is based on an [article by Gilbert Tanner](https://gilberttanner.com/blog/deploying-your-streamlit-dashboard-with-heroku).
-You will need git, a [Heroku](https://www.heroku.com) account and the Heroku CLI for this.
+You will need [git](https://git-scm.com/), a [Heroku](https://www.heroku.com) account and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) for this.

 Clone my repository from GitHub.